About

 2022

 C. Estelle Smith, Irfanul Alam, Chenhao Tan, Brian C. Keegan, and Anita Blanchard.
 The Impact of Governance Bots on Sense of Virtual Community: Development and Validation of the GOV-BOTs Psychometric Scale.
 CSCW 2022.
-(Download from ACM | local copy (no paywall) | short blog )
+(ACM DL | local copy | short blog )

 Charles Chuankai Zhang, Mo Houtti, C. Estelle Smith, and Loren Terveen.
 Working for the Invisible Machines or Pumping Information into an Empty Void?
 An Exploration of Wikidata Contributors’ Motivations.
 CSCW 2022.
-(Download from ACM | local copy (no paywall))
+(ACM DL | local copy)

 C. Estelle Smith.
 What are people really seeking when they’re looking for health information on Reddit?
 Workshop paper for Information-Seeking, Finding Identity: Exploring the Role of Online Health Information in Illness Experience.
 CSCW 2022. (local copy)